Who (might have) met whom

 - 1821 - 1880: Gustave Flaubert

-Charles Hermite (24/12/1822 - 14/1/1901) was a French mathematician who did research concerning number theory, quadratic forms, invariant theory, orthogonal polynomials, elliptic functions, and algebra, known for Hermitian form and Hermitian matrix. - 1824 - 1907: Lord Kelvin
+Charles Hermite (24/12/1822 - 14/1/1901) was a French mathematician who did research concerning number theory, quadratic forms, invariant theory, orthogonal polynomials, elliptic functions, and algebra, known for Hermitian metric and Hermite polynomials. - 1824 - 1907: Lord Kelvin

 1840 - 1859